Preston N. Williams

 Profile

 Preston Williams, who retired in June 2002, became the Houghton Professor in 1971.
-He has taught previously at four historically black colleges: Johnson C. Smith University, Knoxville College, North Carolina College for Negroes (now North Carolina Central University), and Lincoln University.
-He has served as associate chaplain at Pennsylvania State University and Protestant chaplain at Brandeis University.
+He has taught previously at four historically Black colleges: Johnson C. Smith University, Knoxville College, North Carolina College for Negroes (now North Carolina Central University), and Lincoln University.
+He has also served as associate chaplain at Pennsylvania State University and Protestant chaplain at Brandeis University.
 Prior to coming to Harvard Divinity School, he was the Martin Luther King, Jr. Professor at Boston University School of Theology.

 Support